carlosb/electric-field-plot/README.md

-# fieldgraph
+# Description
-Graph electric fields....FOR NOW
+Small library of code which aids in the graphing of electric fields

 # Usage